YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ERRORSUMMARY, Errors occurred during compilation

-Compile Time Error: This indicates that YottaDB/GT.M encountered one or more errors during compilation.
+Compile Time Error: This indicates that YottaDB encountered one or more errors during compilation.

 Action: Review the individual error messages for further information.
 The compilation may have produced code that is usable as long as the execution path does not encounter the error(s).